aces/Loris/docs/wiki/99_Developers/Creating_Module.md

 * e.g. `SQL/New_patches/$date_Add-New-Module.sql` -- SQL statements to modify an existing LORIS instance to be compatible with the new module.

 ## Required modifications to existing files
-* `SQL/0000-00-01-Permission.sql` -- Adding new permissions for your module
+* `SQL/0000-00-01-Modules.sql` -- Containing an entry for the new module
-* `SQL/0000-00-02-Modules.sql` -- Containing an entry for the new module
+* `SQL/0000-00-02-Permission.sql` -- Adding new permissions for your module

 ## Optional new files
 * `modules/my_new_module/css/...` -- Custom CSS file(s)